 Columbus Bedsores Attorneys

 Bedsores, commonly known as pressure sores or decubitus ulcers, are a graphic sign of poor care by the staff at medical and other long-term care facilities.
 The development of bedsores is all too common throughout Ohio’s nursing homes, hospitals, and other assisted living facilities.
-If you think that a family member has developed bedsores while in another’s care, we invite you to contact the nursing home neglect attorneys at Rinehardt Law and let us fight for you.
+If you think that a family member has developed bedsores while in another’s care, we invite you to contact the nursing home neglect attorneys at Rinehardt Injury Attorneys and let us fight for you.
 Our attorneys will fight hard to ensure that your loved one receives rightful compensation.

 According to Mayo Clinic, bedsores are injuries to skin and underlying tissue resulting from prolonged pressure on the skin.
 Bedsores most often develop on skin around bony areas of the body such as the heels, ankles, hips, shoulder blades and spine, back of the head, and tailbone.
 Three primary contributing factors for bedsores are: pressure, friction, and shear.